 To further her studies as a director, choreographer, dancer and dance educator, Kristina has travelled to Ukraine several times.
 She has also attended Ukrainian dance workshops in Manitoba, Saskatchewan and Alberta.
 Kristina has had the pleasure of adjudicating several festivals across Canada.

-Megan Hnatiuk began Ukrainian dancing at the UNF School of Dance at the age of 5 before moving over to Sopilka Ukrainian Dance School where she has been for the last 11 years.
+Megan Hnatiuk began Ukrainian dancing at the UNF School of Dance at the age of 5 before moving over to Sopilka Ukrainian Dance School where she has been for the last 12 years.
 During the past 4 years Megan has had the opportunity to share her love of dance with others through assistant teaching at Sopilka and she is excited to continue to be part of such a wonderful team.
+Now she is teaching her own classes in the style of Jazz and Ukrainian dance.
 Megan also trained at the Shelly Shearer School of Dance for the past 8 years as a competitive dancer in the Invitational and Pre-Pro programs in Jazz, Ballet, Hip Hop, Lyrical/Contemporary, and Pointe.
 She has received many dance awards including highest solo mark for her age category four years in a row at the Troyanda Ukrainian Dance Competition, as well as other dance awards and scholarships from attending conventions.
 Megan’s love of dance has made her appreciate the physical and metal benefits of training in multiple disciplines and that every person has a unique role in group dances.
 She enjoys participating in performances and making new friendships along the way.
-Currently, Megan is starting classes at the University of Winnipeg in the Faculty of Education with a goal of becoming an elementary school teacher.
+Currently, Megan is in her second year at the University of Winnipeg in the Faculty of Education with a goal of becoming an elementary school teacher.

-Ben Chapman is excited to be returning to Sopilka, instructing the Level 3 class along with Megan after several years of assistant teaching.
+Ben Chapman is excited to be returning to Sopilka, instructing the Kozaky and Opryshky classes.
 Ben has been Ukrainian dancing at Sopilka since the age of six and also spent seven years studying ballet at the Royal Winnipeg Ballet School (mainly with Kristina as an instructor!) where he participated in many Company productions as a member of the Recreational Division.
-Ben is in Grade 11 at the University of Winnipeg Collegiate.
-Outside of dancing, he enjoys painting, drawing, reading and cycling.
+Ben is in Grade 12 at the University of Winnipeg Collegiate.
+Outside of dancing, he enjoys parkour, drawing, reading and cycling.

-Each year we have a couple Sopilka students that volunteer to their time to assist our wonderful teachers in class.
-Class Assistants for 2019/2020 season are MacKenzie Drul and Angelina Werestiuk-Kucinic.
+Each year, invited Sopilka students volunteer their time to assist our teachers in class.

 Various times during the year, Sopilka will invite guest instructors into a class or hold workshops to help the student hone their skills and love for Ukrainian dance.